2 Timothy 2:15

 “Be diligent to present yourself approved to God, a worker who does not need to be ashamed, rightly dividing the word of truth.”

 From creation to the Tower of Babel–Genesis 1 to Genesis 11–God was dealing with Gentiles because, well, there weren’t any Jews yet.
-They sprang from Abraham, and he doesn’t come into the picture until Genesis 12.
+They sprang from Abraham, who doesn’t come into the picture until Genesis 12.
+Sadly, ultimately the Gentiles rebelled and were disobedient.
+So, God suspended their blessings–temporarily you understand.
+The last straw by them was the Tower of Babel, another story in and of itself.
+If you’d like to know more about it, you may follow the link below:

 Jesus Came For Many Reasons.

-From Genesis 12 a-a-all the way to Acts 1, GOD WAS DEALING WITH ISRAEL.
-THIS FACT IS KEY…and, yes, you read that right: From Genesis 1 through Genesis 11, God was dealing with GENTILES.
-But from Genesis 12 all the way to chapter 1 of the book of Acts, He was dealing with the JEWISH PEOPLE.
-Many Christians may not want to accept that statement because they think that Jesus came for the sole reason of dying for the sins of the world, and I say that very reverently.
+Many Christians don’t want to accept the fact that God was dealing only with the Jewish people for all that time.
+They think that Jesus came only to die for the sins of the world.
+I say that very reverently.
 Yes, He MOST ASSUREDLY did come to die for the sins of the world!
 THANK YOU, JESUS!!!
 We are forever grateful!
-But His primary mission was for the Jewish people, though He came for MANY reasons.
+But His primary mission was to reach out to the lost sheep of the house of Israel, though He came for MANY reasons.

-First, God gave the Gentiles a chance.
+So, first, God gave the Gentiles a chance to serve Him.
 Then He gave Israel a chance to serve Him.
 The Gentiles failed, Israel failed, everyone failed.
 Last of all, God sent Jesus.
-This plan worked!
-With Jesus in a person’s heart, the Holy Spirit could lead from within.
-But you can see, through all of this, that everything that man tries or touches fails.
-Man’s efforts fail.
-We can’t do it.
-But Jesus can!
+This plan worked!…..but it was mostly Gentiles who responded to the Gospel.